 - 1 cup chana dal split black gram

 - 1 ½ cups water + extra for soaking chana dal

 - ½ cup ghee

 - ¾ cup brown sugar

 - 1 teaspoon cardamom powder

-- Strain water from the chana dal and transfer into a pressure cooker or instapot.
-Add water to the instapot.
+Strain water from the chana dal and transfer into a pressure cooker or Instant Pot.
+Add water to the Instant Pot.
 Cover and cook until the chana dal is cooked through.

-- Turn off the heat.
-Add silvered almonds.
+Turn off the heat.
+Add slivered almonds.
 Mix.
 Transfer to a serving bowl.
-Sprinkle a little more almonds or pistachios.
+Sprinkle on a little more almonds or pistachios.
 Serve warm.